-Students will be required to complete a drug test with a negative result upon enrollment.
+Students will be required to complete a drug test with a negative result upon receiving their Commercial Learner's Permit.
 Transportation students will also be subject to random drug and alcohol testing in accordance with DOT regulations.
 Students may be selected for randoms multiple times while enrolled in school, for this reason all students shall not use controlled substances at any time on or off campus.